 Bhoopchand claimed that the onus was no longer on the HPCSA to prove a doctor-patient relationship.
 He said that the Professional Conduct Committee had made a “spectacular error” in finding that the HPCSA had onus.

 His reasoning, as he later gave it, was that a doctor-patient relationship was immaterial or irrelevant.
 It was also irrelevant whether Noakes gave advice or information.
 And he claimed that the absence of a patient or victim, in this case, was no proof that Noakes did not act as a medical doctor.

 Ramdass highlighted extensive evidence of ignorance on the part of Strydom and all the HPCSA’s experts about ketosis.
 All appeared to conflate it with ketoacidosis.
 Ketosis is a perfectly natural bodily state.
-Ketoacidosis is rare, potentially fatal and seen mostly in type 1 diabetics.
+Ketoacidosis is a rare, potentially fatal and seen mostly in type 1 diabetics.

 Ramdass took pains to emphasise that all the HPCSA’s experts had conceded that LCHF aligns closely with South Africa’s paediatric guidelines.
-Thus, if Noakes’s tweet really was wrong, then the paediatric guidelines were also wrong.
+Thus, if Noakes’s tweet really were wrong, then the paediatric guidelines were also wrong.

 Still, Bhoopchand insisted that the potential for harm from Noakes’s tweet was there.
 “We bore onus to show potential for harm and we did,” Bhoopchand claimed.

-Bhoopchand claimed that the millions, possibly even billions, of Twitter users around the world could have read Noakes tweet.
+Bhoopchand claimed that the millions, possibly even billions, of Twitter users around the world could have read Noakes’ tweet.
 And the “message” he gave on it was “wrong”.

 In effect, Bhoopchand attempted to argue that anyone who read Noakes’s tweet could have been his “patient”.
 And that a public health message was not that different from “advice”.